ajharris/ML-9-Team-Project/README.md

 Adding this comment from outside account
 ====
 To try and find solution to a GitHub issue, we created a test account to make a remote branch and create a pull request.
+We also developed a step-by-step walkthrough of using GitHub in organizations.